vuestorefront/magento2/docs/getting-started/configure-magento.md

 bin/copytocontainer auth.json
 ```

-### 4. Increse default GraphQL query complexity
+### 4. Increase default GraphQL query complexity

-By default, Magento 2 allows maximum GraphQL query complexity of 300 and depth of 20 (see [#32427](https://github.com/magento/magento2/issues/32427#issuecomment-860478483)).
+For security reasons, Magento 2, by default, allows maximum GraphQL query complexity of 300 and depth of 20.
 You need to change these values using the [GraphQL CustomConfig module](https://github.com/caravelx/module-graphql-config), which allows configuring these values in the admin panel.

 To install the Magento 2 GraphQL Config module, run the following commands on your Magento installation: